 Once you have a support team in place, you can begin to take steps towards designing a customized plan for your loved one that each team member can follow.
 You must work together to assess your loved one's situation, identify their needs and set goals, match team members with caregiving tasks, and add elder care professionals and other resources before you can enact your plan.

 Completing each of these phases in their entirety will help you devise a sustainable and comprehensive plan for your loved one.
-Going through this process early on and regularly reevaluating your plan is the best way to be a successful caregiver.
+Going through this process early on and regularly reevaluating your care plan is the best way to be a succesful caregiver.

 To assist you in devising a care plan, we have created a free guide for you and your family to use during the planning and execution processes.